delfick/nose-of-yeti/README.rst

 Nose of Yeti
 ============

 This is a project to provide a Behaviour Driven Development style DSL (domain specific language) for python tests.

 It uses the fact that you can register a codec that is able to modify a python file before executing it.

 http://docs.python.org/library/codecs.html

-Using this we can make it so that when python imports a file with a particular encoding as the first line of the file (noseOfYeti looks for ``# coding: spec``), it will be intercepted and the tokens in the file will be translated to something else before the import continues.
+Using this we can make it so that when python imports a file with a particular encoding as the first line of the file (nose-of-yeti looks for ``# coding: spec``) , it will be intercepted and the tokens in the file will be translated to something else before the import continues.

 NoseOfYeti uses this technique to translate from the DSL it defines into python classes and functions that may be recognised by the Python Nose testing framework.

 https://readthedocs.org/docs/nose/

 It was originally developed by Stephen Moore after borrowing the idea from a project by Fernando Meyer called Yeti

 https://github.com/fmeyer/yeti

 Changelog
 =========

-Note that it is recommended you remove .pyc of your noseOfYeti specs when you upgrade noseOfYeti.
+Note that it is recommended you remove .pyc of your nose-of-yeti specs when you upgrade nose-of-yeti.
 The python interpreter skips the translation process if it sees a .pyc file (unless the .py file has changed since the .pyc file was created).
 This means that any changes in the translation process won't happen untill either the .pyc files are removed or all the .py files have been changed.

 ``2.0.0``
-    * noseOfYeti is now only python3.6+ compatible
+    * nose-of-yeti is now only python3.6+ compatible
     * Removed the ignore-kls option
     * Removed support for nose2, pylint and sphinx.
       * I don't use these and I'm not sure these plugins actually work.